Flaxseeds for Babies and Kids: Benefits, Safety and Recipes

 Can You Use Flaxseed Oil as a Substitute for Other Cooking Oils?

 Flaxseed oil is another product of the flax plant.
-However, it would be a bad idea to use it to prepare food!
-Flax oil is not meant to be used in cooking, and any exposure to heat will immediately cause it to burn and be spoilt.
+However, it would be unwise to use it to prepare food.
+Flax oil is not intended for cooking; any exposure to heat will cause it to burn and spoil.

 How to Include Flaxseed in a Child’s Diet

 Flaxseeds can go with numerous other food items.
-Making them a part of your child’s diet can be possible in different ways, depending on his age.
+Making them a part of your child’s diet is possible in different ways, depending on their age.

 A Baby’s Diet